Priyadharshini-Balan/Transformer-Based-Emotion-Classification/README.md

 ## Dataset
 The dataset contains short text samples labeled with one of six emotions.
-After cleaning and splitting:
+After cleaning and splitting

 - **80%** training
 - **20%** validation
-- Separate **test set** for final evaluation
+- Splitted into separate **test set** for final evaluation

 Class balance was checked to ensure fair evaluation.